What It Could Mean If Your Car Makes a Clicking Noise When Starting

 Safety warning: A car battery contains sulfuric acid that can cause serious burns.
 Always wear gloves and eye protection when working around a battery or jump-starting a car.
 If you come into direct contact with battery acid, flush with plenty of water and get medical attention immediately.

 Jump-starting your car while following all safety precautions is typically the quickest way to start your car when you hear clicking.
-(Here’s how to charge a car battery quickly.)
+(Here’s how to jump start a car safely.)

 Battery cables are attached to your battery at battery terminals.
 If the terminal connections are corroded or loose, electrical power flow from the battery to the starter is reduced, keeping your car from starting even with a jump.

 Removing the cable ends, cleaning off the corrosion with a wire brush and retightening the bolts should restore full electrical power to your car.
-Servicing battery terminals is something you can do yourself.
 Also, check that the negative battery cable connection at the engine block is clean and tight.
-(Don’t miss the 12 things you should know about changing your car battery.)

 Clicking or grinding sounds when trying to start your car can be a sign the starter motor has failed and may also be the reason a jump was unsuccessful.